apostrophecms/docs/docs/cookbook/creating-custom-schema-fields.md

 }
 ```

 As compared with the first example, the `getNext()` method has been slightly expanded.
 Instead of returning an empty array or the field default if the field hasn't been saved yet, it returns data with the `angle` field set to `90` and two colors with the color and stop values already set.
+This way, as soon as the editing modal is opened there is already a gradient displayed.

 ## Summary

-Creating a custom schema that utilizes existing fields in Apostrophe is fairly easy once you get the pattern
+Creating a custom schema that utilizes existing fields in Apostrophe is fairly easy once you get the pattern.

 On the server-side, you need to expose the schema for use with the `getBrowserData()` method.
 Then you register the field with `self.apos.schema.addFieldType()`.
 Finally, you provide a function to launder and store the returned data that is identical for any custom field.

 On the browser-side, you need to provide a template with an `AposInputWrapper` component wrapping an `AposSchema` field.
-The inputs to each are virtually identical between any custom fields.
+The inputs to each are virtually identical between any custom fields, except for the two state value inputs, `:schema` and `v-model`.
 Depending on the desired appearance, some changes in HTML markup might be necessary.
 The remainder of the script code is going to be essentially identical unless you add extra computed properties, as was the case with the second example.